Domain Driven Design

 The content here is under the Attribution 4.0 International (CC BY 4.0) license

 Domain Driven Design (DDD) is a software development approach that emphasizes collaboration between technical and domain experts to create a shared understanding of the problem domain.
 It focuses on modeling complex business domains and aligning software design with business goals.
 This approach has for years been with me as a software engineer, and I have seen its benefits in various projects.
+Recently, (Colla & Acerbis, 2025) elaborated on a timeline that depicts the evolution of DDD through a series of publications:

 I came across DDD by the blue book “Domain-Driven Design: Tackling Complexity in the Heart of Software” by Eric Evans, which introduced me to the principles and practices of DDD.
 The book emphasizes the importance of understanding the business domain and creating a shared language between technical and non-technical stakeholders.
 At that time, I found the book quite challenging to digest, but it laid the foundation for my understanding of DDD (Evans, 2004).
 The concepts presented in the book about DDD were along with a complex domain related with electrical engineering (another complex domain to get along with).